At Home Euthanasia

 Other Important Points:

 We believe in making your last moments with your pet as pain free and stress free as possible, especially for your pet.
 In home euthanasia is always attended by the veterinarian and an assistant to perform all tasks so you can concentrate on your pet.
 Further, at the completion of the procedure we would never think of asking you to help us carry your pet's body to our vehicle and would never want to leave you with a visual of your pet being placed in a car trunk or pick up bed.
-We bring our fully equipped mobile hospital to your home and when the time is right, we gently place your pet on a stretcher, cover them and respectfully place them in the clinic for transport and transfer to the cremation facility.
+We bring our fully equipped mobile hospital to your home and when the time is right, we gently place your pet on a stretcher or in a basket, cover them and respectfully place them in the clinic for transport and transfer to the cremation facility.
 You do not have to be present during this process.
 We can let ourselves out of your home and quietly and professionally drive away.

 Pet Euthanasia Forms: